 But with a bit of digging, we often discover that there actually was some flexibility around quotas.
-Although small, these cause minor fluctuations to the consistency of the sample over time.
-Even if the weights are only having a minor impact due to the quotas used, they should still be applied.
+Although small, these cause minor fluctuations in the consistency of the sample over time.
+Even if the weights only have a minor impact due to the quotas used, they should still be applied.
 Small fluctuations can impact the reliability of trend changes, multiplying over time to be much more significant, especially when overlaying population projection on the data.
 By weighting, we remove any risk the small fluctuations are impacting the insights.

-5. Check, check and check your script again!
+5. Check, check, and recheck your script!

 I know it sounds almost too basic, but always test the questionnaire from a survey participant's point of view.
 Put yourself in their shoes to see how they might react to what they see.
 Or better still, find a non-researcher to experience the survey and give feedback before it goes live.

 As you can see, when it comes to data governance, you must be a stickler for the little things.
 This means being on the ground, knowing the ins and outs of survey data and market research.
-Sometimes it can mean challenging the status quo or putting your foot down to ensure the final results are solid.
+Sometimes it can mean challenging the status quo or putting your foot down to ensure the final results are robust.
 I believe it's critical for effective market research and makes all the difference to the final insights.
 So check in with your organization, who is the stickler with the checklist?
 The person you hate approaching when you're in a rush because you know they will force you to consider the little flaws in your plans?
 Go and talk to that person.
-Because now you know those little flaws can turn into costly mistakes down the line.
+Because now you know those small flaws can turn into costly mistakes down the line.
 (And if no one springs to mind, talk to the team at Infotools.
-We're handy with a checklist and we know market research data inside out.)
+We're handy with a checklist, and we know market research data inside out.)